Does the Governor-General vote in elections?

 By convention – tradition – the Governor-General does not vote as they represent the monarch.
 Before a federal election, the Governor-General or their Official Secretary writes to the Electoral Commissioner to confirm that the Governor-General won't vote.
 This is accepted by the Australian Electoral Commission and the Governor-General is exempt from having to vote.

-A white hand is putting a green piece of paper in a white box labelled 'House of Representatives/GREEN/Ballot Papers'
+A hand putting a green piece of paper in a box labelled 'House of Representatives/GREEN/Ballot Papers'

 Australian Electoral Commission

-A white hand is putting a green piece of paper in a white box labelled 'House of Representatives/GREEN/Ballot Papers'
+A hand putting a green piece of paper in a box labelled 'House of Representatives/GREEN/Ballot Papers'

 Australian Electoral Commission